Highly Effective Facial Rejuvenation

 A chemical peel is most commonly performed for cosmetic reasons -- to enhance your appearance and your self-confidence.

 A chemical peel may also remove pre-cancerous skin growths, soften acne facial scars and even control acne.
-In certain cases, health insurance may cover the peel procedure.
 During your consultation, Dr. Cappuccino will get to know your cosmetic goals and walk you through the options you have available to you.

 Alpha Hydroxy Acids